aradhamohanmen/AEM-VR-Embodiment/README.md

 # MockHMD
-Two scenes created.
-Human Hand is also placed. ** Need Robotic Hand Model. **
+4 scenes created - two for Human Hand, two for Robotic Hand Model (This is the best I could find online)

 1. VR Task:
 * Arranging cubes in a pyramid fashion on a glass table.